-Tutti opring bentester
+rau/Spring Semester

 Item Per Se mester

-Tuition (10 to 18 credits) \$ 17,950
+Tuition (10 to 18 credits) \$ 19,150

-Per-Credit Fee (under 10 c eredits) 1,118
+Per-Credit Tuition (under 10 or over 18 credits) 1,192

-Associated Student Body F ee - McMinnville 128
+Associated Student Body F ee - McMinnville 132

-Associated Student Body F ee - Portland 128
+Associated Student Body F ee - Portland 132

-Technology Infrastructure Fee 42
+Technology Infrastructure l Fee 45

-Health Insurance 822.50
+Health Insurance 942

-Room (double occupancy) McMinnville 2,695
+Room (double occupancy) McMinnville 2,945

-Room (double occupancy) Portland Room (single occupancy) Portland 1,962 2,266
+Room (double occupancy) Room (single occupancy) F 2,140 2,475

 Board - McMinnville

-Unlimited unlimited meals + \$125 FLEX 2,268
+Unlimited unlimited meals + \$125 FLEX 2,480

-Weekly 12 meals per week + \$330 FLEX 2,216
+Weekly 12 meals per week + \$330 FLEX 2,420

-Block 100 meals per term + \$600 FLEX 2,116
+Block 100 meals per term + \$600 FLEX ,

-Students who reduce their credit loads during fall or spring semester to below ten credits within 15 class days from the first day classes begin will be charged at the per-credit rate.
+Students who reduce their credit loads during fall or spring semester to below ten credits within 15 class days from the first day classes begin must contact the Registrar's Office to be coded for less than 10 credits to be charged at the per-credit rate.
 After these dates, dropping a course will not reduce the charges for the course(s) dropped.
-Any student taking over 18 credits per semester will be charged \$1,118 for each additional credit.
+Any student taking over 18 or less than 10 credits per semester will be charged \$1,192 for each credit.

-Full-time students matriculating on either campus may register for one course of up to four credit hours per semester on the other campus as part of their course load and retain their full-time status.
+Full-time students matriculating on either campus may

+register for one course of up to four credit hours per semester on the other campus as part of their course load and retain their fulltime status.
 No additional fee will be charged for cross registration.
 Scheduling and transportation are student responsibilities.

-With the approval of their academic advisors, students enrolled full-time on the McMinnville or Portland Campuses may take a maximum of one course through the Adult Degree Program (ADP) as part of their regular course load of 18 hours maximum during the fall and spring semesters at no additional tuition.
+With the approval of their academic advisors, students enrolled full-time on the McMinnville or Portland Campuses may take a maximum of one course through Online and Continuing Education (OCE) as part of their regular course load of 18 hours maximum during the fall and spring semesters at no additional tuition.
 This policy does not apply to January Term or Summer Term.
-McMinnville and Portland Campus students wishing to enroll in ADP courses during January and summer must register through the DCE Office and pay normal ADP tuition and fees.

-Full-time McMinnville or Portland Campus students who take an ADP course through Summer Term or Winter Term must pay the ADP tuition rate for these courses.
-Students may only enroll in January Term coursework from a single campus: Portland, McMinnville, or ADP.
-Students choosing this option are exempt from the January Term per-credit fee, though the ASLC fee for January Term will be levied.
+Full-time McMinnville or Portland Campus students who take an OCE course through Summer Term or Winter Term must pay the OCE tuition rate for these courses.
+Students may only enroll in January Term coursework from a single campus: Portland, McMinnville, or OCE.
+Students choosing this option will be levied the ASLC fee for January Term.
 Students who are members of the campus residential system must pay the appropriate January Term residential and board fees.
-Courses dropped after classes begin are governed by the ADP refund policy.
+Courses dropped after classes begin are governed by the OCE refund policy.
 No McMinnville or Portland Campus student is allowed to enroll in January Term for a first class at Linfield College.

-McMinnville or Portland Campus students who are not fulltime in fall and/or spring semesters must pay the January Term fee for ADP Winter Term classes.
-With the exception of Summer Term and January Term, whenever a McMinnville or Portland campus student enrolls in an ADP class, tuition will be charged as follows: (1) If the total number of credits in fall or spring semester, including the ADP class, for which the student is registered is at least 10, but not more than 18, the student will be charged the residential tuition amount for that semester (\$17,950), with no additional tuition charge for the ADP class.
-(2) If the total number of credits for which the student is registered is fewer than 10 or more than 18, the student will be charged the per-credit rate that is applicable to McMinnville and Portland campus students (\$1,118).
+With the exception of Summer Term and January Term, whenever a McMinnville or Portland campus student enrolls in an OCE class, tuition will be charged as follows: (1) If the total number of credits in fall or spring semester, including the OCE class, for which the student is registered is at least 10, but not more than 18, the student will be charged the residential tuition amount for that semester (\$19,150), with no additional tuition charge for the OCE class.
+(2) If the total number of credits for which the student is registered is fewer than 10 or more than 18, the student will be charged the per-credit tuition that is applicable to McMinnville and Portland campus students (\$1,192).